alifiroozi80/CKA/CKA/README.md

 <div id="Scaling-Recording-kubectl-commands">

-We can scale our application Up/Down with editing the deployment.yaml file of that deployment.
+We can scale our application Up/Down by editing the deployment.yaml file of that deployment.
 But for quickly testing
 something:

 ```shell